 Smith, M. and VanPatten, B. Testing the Superset Bias with early stage L2 Japanese learners.
-Paper to be presented at the Boston University Conference on Language Development, Boston University, November, 2014.
+Paper presented at the Boston University Conference on Language Development, Boston University, November, 2014.

 Smith, M. and VanPatten, B. Testing the Superset Bias with early stage L2 Japanese learners.
-Paper to be presented at the Second Language Research Forum, Columbia, SC, October, 2014.
+Paper presented at the Second Language Research Forum, Columbia, SC, October, 2014.

 Smith, M. Wait, who did what to whom?
 Testing the Interface Hypothesis in L2 Turkish.
 Paper presented at the Bilingualism Symposium, University of Chicago at Illinois, October, 2014.

 VanPatten, B. and Smith, M. Aptitude and early-stage L2 Japanese.
 Paper given as part of an ACTFL Research SIG, November, 2013.